eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 However, since $$ts>1$$, we have that $$S(B) > S(A)$$.
 Thus, B has a higher total score than A, despite more voters preferring A over B. This violates the BCC condition, so any non-Approval voting system is not BCC.
 QED.

+The key insight here is that by allowing fractional approvals, we can create situations where a minority-preferred candidate snakes ahead in total score by accumulating many small fractional approvals from voters who prefer the other candidate.
+This is impossible in Approval voting, where each voter can only give a full approval or disapproval.

 ### An Example

 As an example, consider a system where voters can give scores 0, 1, or 100.
 A very silly system, but it illustrates the point.
 We can normalize this to scores 0, 0.01, and 1, giving us $$s=0.01$$.
 Then, we have $$t=\text{ceil}(100)+1=101$$.
 Thus, we have the following profile when we un-normalize: